Eastvale high school students give classmate shoes after he was bullied

-This was hard for Micah, a student at Eleanor Roosevelt High in Eastvale, and was being bullied for what he was wearing.
+This was hard for Micah, a student at Eleanor Roosevelt High in Eastvale.
+He was being bullied for what he was wearing.

 "I heard kids talking about him because his shirt had holes and it was dirty," said Jelonte Neal, a fellow student at the high school.
 "They also said he wore the same shoes."